Before I started creating and using my content calendar to batch content, I felt a lot like a headless chicken.

 Every month I have to create posts around these topics.

-At least one post falls under the category mindset and inspiration (= interviews with successful entrepreneurs) and the rest is about productivity & strategies.
+At least one post falls under the category mindset and inspiration and the rest is about productivity & strategies or growing a business.

 Now that you are clear about your main topics it should give you a clearer direction where to focus your content creation on.